 2. “But he/she loves me.”
 That is not love.
+Someone who cheats on you does not love you enough to stay faithful.
 See this post for an elaboration on this point.
 It was written by a wayward spouse, with my commentary added, and it really takes a hard look at the kind of “love” a cheating partner is showing.

 3. “But I love him/her.”
 I’m sure you do.
 You’re not getting that love back (see above, and just look at their actions).
 Love isn’t always enough, especially if it isn’t returned in equal measure.
+A relationship with a cheater is incredibly unbalanced because the faithful partner obviously cares much more than the unfaithful one.
 Loving someone can be a good thing, but it can also cause you to devalue yourself if it gets to the point where your love leads you to accept treatment and behavior that is completely unacceptable.
 Try loving yourself first, just as much or more than you love them.

 4. “What will happen to him/her if I leave?
 I can’t abandon him in such a vulnerable time.
 What if he commits suicide?
 Him, him, him, him, him, ad nauseum…” I see this so much, and I just want to grab the person, shake them, and tell them to stop making it about the cheater.
 Stop expending your energy and emotions over their feelings when they didn’t care one iota about yours.
 Do you need to be cruel and mean and hurt them the way that they did you?
 No, absolutely not.
 In fact, I discourage it because it won’t help you.